 If you know that you have one of these, it is important that you see your doctor often.
 Some doctors recommend that you have regular imaging tests (such as CT scans).

 Other risk factors

-Race: African Americans have a slightly higher rate of renal cell cancer than whites.
+Race: African Americans and American Indians/Alaska Natives have slightly higher rates of kidney cancer than whites.
 The reasons for this are not clear.